Department: Collection and Exhibitions

 - Keeps current on techniques in collections care.

-- Works closely with Senior Registrar to develop goals and objectives for the permanent collection.
+- Works closely with the Registrar to develop goals and objectives for the permanent collection.

 - Performs courier duties as needed.